amatsuda/motorhead/README.md

 This helps your team creating multiple new features simultaneously without causing code conflict.

 ### Conditional Execution

 Each Wanko extension can be configured to be enabled/disabled.
 The condition is not just a flag but can be a Ruby Proc which will be dynamically evaluated on each request in the controller context.

 ### Error-proof

-If any RuntimeError happens inside an extension, Wanko absorbs the error and executes the appropriate fallback code so that the end users would never even notice the occurrence of the error.
+If any RuntimeError happens inside an extension on the production environment, Wanko absorbs the error and executes the appropriate fallback code so that the end users would never even notice the occurrence of the error.

 ### Extending Action Methods in the Main App